 If you want to set up the new event tracking, you can set it up in Google Analytics using MonsterInsights.
 You can refer to the below article.

 MonsterInsights is a premium WordPress plugin for Google Analytics.
 It will give you more insight into the visitors.
-If you want to know your readers better and check how they interact with your site then you definitely go for MonsterInsights.
+So if you want to know your readers better and check how they interact with your site, you go for MonsterInsights.